tanya-bimatova/cse110_proj/index.md

+> It’s OK to figure out murder mysteries, but you shouldn’t need to figure out code.
+You should be able to read it.
+ - Steve McConnell

 Hi, my name is
 # Tatiana Bimatova
-  I aspire to be a Computer Science Engineer
+**I aspire to be a Computer Science Engineer**

-**This is bold text**
-> It’s OK to figure out murder mysteries, but you shouldn’t need to figure out code.
-You should be able to read it.
-— Steve McConnell

 Quoting code: Use `git status` to list all new or modified files that haven't yet been committed.
 External Links: This site was built using [GitHub Pages](https://pages.github.com/).